You are here

 - Join the School Nurse Listserv - This is how important information on trainings and updates in school nursing are emailed to Colorado School Nurses.

-- View Trainings for New School Nurses and join our new school nurse training notification list.
-We provide trainings throughout the year for new school nurses and an annual School Nurse Orientation in July.
+- View Trainings for New School Nurses and join our new school nurse training notification list (this is in addition to the listserv and is only for new school nurses).
+We provide trainings throughout the year for new school nurses and an annual School Nurse Orientation in July and an an On-Demand Introduction to Colorado School Nursing online course to help you get started.

 - Review CDE Special Service Provider Licensure information below.

 - Sign up for CIIS (Colorado Immunization Information System) to access immunization records.

 - Contact a CDE School Nurse Specialist for any questions!
 We are here to help!